Status update

 • PSCs reduce early-stage risk for investors by prioritizing cost recovery, allowing contractors to recoup costs before profit sharing with the government.

-• PSCs provide a stable contractual framework, incentivizing continued investment and development, and remain competitive, able to deliver attractive returns even with high government take.
+• PSCs provide a stable fiscal framework, incentivizing continued investment and development.

-Vietnam PSC structure and value optimization
+Vietnam PSC structure and mechanics

 • Multi-field development under Vietnam's PSC enables accelerated cost recovery, earlier free cash flow, and improved project economics by leveraging cash flows from mature assets to support new developments.

-• Early project years focus on cost recovery, shifting to profit share as costs are recovered, with entitlement production determined by the ratio of cost recovery and profit share, varying year by year.
+• Entitlement production for contractors is determined by the ratio of cost recovery and profit share, varying year by year over the project life.

 Partial view of Summaries dataset, powered by Quartr API